ijborda/survey-tally-tool/README.md

 Use [Survie](http://imarijoyborda.com/survey-tally-tool/) to assist researchers, data getherers/collectors, and students, in counting/tallying data during surveys.

+My motivation: Back in the day, I gather data with pen and paper.
+This is difficult specially if the setting of the survey is populous (i.e., on the busy street, restaurant, or stations).
+I develop this tool so that gathering and tallying of data can be done using phones on the go.
+The also tool runs purely on client side, so privacy of data obtained is ensured.

 Link to project:[http://imarijoyborda.com/survey-tally-tool/](http://imarijoyborda.com/survey-tally-tool/).

 ![Screenshot of Site - 1](assets/readme/readme-1.png)